kalebheitzman/moodle-local_xlate/DEVELOPER.md

 always run a dry-run and inspect samples before applying changes, and take a DB backup prior to running any destructive migration.

+Note: some temporary scanner scripts that were used during early development (for example `cli/find_mlang_all.php`, `cli/find_mlang_sections.php`, and the separate `cli/mlang_dryrun.php`) have been removed from the repository.
+The supported and maintained CLI entrypoint is `cli/mlang_migrate.php` described below.

 Key files and APIs:
 - `classes/mlang_migration.php`
   - `discover_candidate_columns($DB, $opts)` — enumerate text-like columns.